bekk/bekk-christmas/post/elm/what-do-we-do-with-whats-inside-the-box.md

 authors:
   - Robin Heggelund Hansen
 ---
-Imagine we're creating game and we're adding a feature that will display the player's high score at the end of the game.
+Imagine we're creating game and we're adding a feature that will display the player's high score at the end of a run.
 If this is the first time the game is being played, there will be no high score recorded.
 It seems reasonable then to use `Maybe Int` to represent a high score.

-To display this on screen, we would first have to convert the value to a string and then wrap it within an Html element.
+To display this on screen, we would first have to convert the value to a string and then wrap it within an html element.
 That could all be done like this:

 ```elm
 viewHighScore : Maybe Int -> Html a